SiLab-group/beddem_simulator/README.md

 6. Clone the beddem_simulator repository `git clone https://github.com/SiLab-group/beddem_simulator.git`
 7. Import project to eclipse: File -> New -> Other -> Repast Simphony -> Repast Simphony Project -> Select the folder of cloned repo (beddem) -> Name the project beddem -> Finish
 8. Repast parameters, context, scenarios should be stored in `<project name>.rs` folder.
 If you name project differently it is needed to copy the xml files or in `Repast.settings`
+9. Start Repast interface by click the small arrow next to the run button and select "your_project_name Model" (you can click the run button for the next run).
+10. Click the run button to run the project.
+After it finishes, you should see a new output file in the project folder.

 ## Project structure